ZackiBoiz/Talkomatic-Bot-Guide/README.md

 ```
 You won't see your bot anywhere, but the bot has just connected to the lobby.
 When the bot connects to the socket, it will ask the server to join the lobby by setting its username and location.
 You can customize this!

-How about let's make the bot create a room and join it after it joins the lobby?
+How about let's make the bot join a room?
+Replace `000000` with your testing room ID.
 ```js
 socket.on("connect", async () => {
   console.log("Socket connected!");